pvdz/escaya/README.md

 ```

-Now when incremental parsing have been enabled, Escaya will reuse nodes from the old tree if possible.
+Now when incremental parsing has been enabled, Escaya will reuse nodes from the old tree if possible.

 ### Options